MananSoni42/lmdocs/README.md

 lmdocs is a Python tool that automatically generates documentation for your code using large language models (LLMs).

 ## Features
-* **Automatic Documentation Extraction**: extracts and references documentation from imported libraries within your codebase
+* **Automatic Documentation Extraction**: Extracts and references documentation from imported libraries within your codebase
 * **LLM-Generated Comments**: Utilizes your favourite language model to generate human-readable comments, ensuring your code is well-documented and easy to understand.
-* **Codebase Preservation**: Guarantees that the functionality of your
+* **Codebase Preservation**: Guarantees no changes to the functionality of your codebase, only adds helpful comments.

 ## lmdocs in Action :hammer:
 <table>